dmitrybilyk/interview/src/main/java/com/conduct/interview/_5_solid/solid.md

-SOLID Principles
+# SOLID Principles

-S - Single Responsibility Principle (SRP)
-Every class should have just one reason to be changed.
-It’s easier to change, test, and read such classes.
-High cohesion is achieved when all related actions are grouped in one place.
-Loose coupling correlates with high cohesion, as tightly coupled classes lead to changes in many places when you change one thing.

-Example: Class Book and PrintSomething (which handles printing) should be separate.
-This also allows PrintSomething to be reused.

-O - Open/Closed Principle (OCP)
+**S - SRP:**
+One reason to change.
+Increases testability and cohesion.
+*Example:* `Book` and `PrintSomething` (printing)
+should be separate.

+**O - OCP:**
-Classes should be open for extension but closed for modification.
+Open for extension, closed for modification.
-Adding new features should be done by adding new code, not editing existing code.

-Example: Instead of modifying PrintSomething, extend it with FancyPrinter for additional formatting.

-L - Liskov Substitution Principle (LSP)
+**L - LSP:**
+It should be possible to use subtypes whenever base type could be used.

+Ostrich is a bird but it can't fly.

+Whenever base Car has some speed restrictions it's child also must have those restrictions.

+Method in subtype should not declare more exception than method in parent.

-Derived classes should be able to replace their parent classes without altering the correctness of the program.
+Subtypes should maintain the constraints of the base class.

-Example: If FancyPrinter extends PrintSomething, you should be able to use FancyPrinter wherever PrintSomething is expected without breaking functionality.
-I - Interface Segregation Principle (ISP)
-Create smaller, focused interfaces with fewer responsibilities rather than a single broad interface.
-This avoids forcing classes to implement methods they don’t need.
+Overriding method should not widen the method visibility to public.

+Parameters in overriding method should not change (hierarchically).

+Return type should not change (hierarchically).

+Pre-condition (some checks before actual code in method) should not change.

+Post-condition (at the end of method some reduce must happen).

+**I - ISP:**
+Use small, specific interfaces instead of one broad
+interface.
-Example: Split a broad interface into smaller, specific interfaces to prevent empty implementations in unrelated classes.
+*Example:* Split a broad interface into smaller ones
-D - Dependency Inversion Principle (DIP)
-Depend on abstractions, not on concrete implementations.
-Polymorphism and Dependency Injection (DI) help achieve Inversion of Control (IoC).
-With abstractions, testing, extending, and deployment become easier.

-Example: Book should depend on an interface Printer instead of directly depending on ConsolePrinter.
+to avoid unused methods in unrelated classes.

+**D - DIP:**
+Depend on abstractions, not concretions.
+*Example:* `Book` depends on `Printer` interface,
+not directly on `ConsolePrinter`.